betatim/deep-nlp-class/slides.md

 Got interested in machine-learning because I thought it would be an easy way to get some impressive results ...

+Who are you and how did you get interested?

 ---

 # Wild Tree Tech